-There are two ways to do this: (1) You can sign up to any or all of the adventures we have listed on our annual adventure calendar.
-Snippets of that are found on the front page of our website, and full details on each adventure are on the Adventures page.
-Each adventure has a booking button that you can use to pay.
+There are two ways to do this: (1) You can sign up to any or all of the adventures we have listed on all our adventure websites for the Trident, Survival Island and Shai Hills.
+Each website has an offers and reservations page that you can use to book.
 (2) You can choose your own adventure and run your proposed dates by us by simply calling or texting on WhatsApp number +233-54-842-4903.
 This number is attended to 24/7 even though it may respond only to text and WhatsApp after normal working hours.
 Once your chosen date does not conflict with other private bookings, we will let you know, and your trip will be confirmed as soon as we receive your payment on our online, banking or mobile money payment platforms.

 What kind of Adventures do you offer?

-We mostly do a cocktail of adventure disciplines, even though one discipline is usually served as the main dish.
-And the main disciplines are hiking, camping, abseiling, mountaineering, mountain-biking, challenge courses and kayaking.
-For example, biking at Shai Hills is predominantly a mountain biking adventure, but there is a point on the adventure where biking clients will abseil a rock.
-Also, while kayaking is the main thrust of our adventure services to Survival Island, participants will hike, possibly abseil, and camp as well.
+We mostly do a cocktail of adventure disciplines in each of our adventure locations, even though one discipline is usually served as the main dish.
+And the main disciplines are hiking, camping, abseiling, mountaineering, mountain-biking, ropes challenge courses, paintballing and kayaking.
+For example, biking at Shai Hills is predominantly a mountain biking adventure, but there is a point on the adventure where biking customers will abseil a rock.
+Also, while kayaking is the main thrust of our adventure services on the Trident, participants will hike, abseil the Adome bridge, and camp as well.
 So long as the chosen adventure is location specific, we’ll do all we can to exceed your adventure discipline expectations.
 What we cannot do is to mix adventures over a short period of time in multiple locations.
-That said, it is possible to come mountain-biking with us on a day, and switch to kayaking to Survival Island at the end of the same day so long as you have the physical and mental composition for the adrenaline an adventure like that will induce.
+That said, it is possible to come mountain-biking with us on a day, and switch to kayaking on the Trident at the end of the same day so long as you have the physical and mental composition for the adrenaline an adventure like that will induce.
 But, it will be impossible to go mountain-biking in the Togolese highlands because the mountaineering locations differ greatly from the mountain-biking location.

 Who can sign up for a BraveHearts Expeditions Adventure?